Posted on 23rd September, 2020

 by Legal Staff

 Available via prescription, as well as over the counter, Zantac has long been recommended by doctors for treating heartburn, acid reflux, and ulcers of the stomach.
-The drug came into commercial use in 1981 and it was the fourth most commonly prescribed medication in the United States, before the FDA has requested all ranitidine and Zantac products be pulled from shelves as part of a nationwide, voluntary recall.
+The drug came into commercial use in 1981 and it was the fourth most commonly prescribed medication in the United States before the FDA has requested all ranitidine and Zantac products be pulled from the shelves.